 Outdoor play is vital to your child's overall development and children attending Cairdeas are encouraged to be outside as often as possible.
 As well as the health benefits of exercise when children are outdoors they will find challenges and explore activities that they cannot do indoors.
 Children will benefit from things to dig with, jump off, ride on, climb on, hide on and under and put and push.
 Providing obstacle races in the outdoor space, playing with beanbags and playing hopscotch are all activities that will enhance development.

-The majority of staff have Children First (child protection) training.
+All staff have Children First (child protection) training.